To apply for either the Professional Training Program or the Theater Performance Program, you will need to provide the following:

 Admissions coordinators are always available to help you complete the process.
 Email email@example.com or call (212) 645-0030 for help with your application.

 For the Summer Training Program, no application is necessary.
 A non-refundable $400.00 tuition deposit is required to secure your place in the summer session of your choice.

-We strongly recommend that all applicants write or outline their essays prior to beginning the application process.
-Only one essay is required per applicant, and each applicant can choose from among the following options:
+We strongly recommend that all applicants write or outline their essay prior to beginning the application process.
+Only one essay is required per applicant on this topic:

 Send your essay via e-mail to firstname.lastname@example.org with the subject “Your First & Last Name – Application Essay”

 Every application must include two letters of recommendation that attest to the applicant’s personal character, work ethic, and passion for the performing arts.
 Recommendation letters should be from industry professionals, teachers, guidance counselors, academic advisors or a supervisor from a current or previous job.
 Letters from a family members or friends will not be accepted.